hetalang/heta-compiler/README.md

 ## Introduction

 **Heta compiler** is a tool for the development of Quantitative Systems Pharmacology and Systems Biology platforms.
-It allows combining modules written in different formats like: [Heta language code](https://hetalang.github.io/#/specifications/), Excel sheets, [JSON](https://en.wikipedia.org/wiki/JSON)/[YAML](https://en.wikipedia.org/wiki/YAML) formatted structures, [SBML](http://sbml.org/) and transforming into the dynamical model/models of different formats.
+It allows combining modules written in different formats like: [Heta language code](https://hetalang.github.io/#/specifications/), Excel sheets, [JSON](https://en.wikipedia.org/wiki/JSON)/[YAML](https://en.wikipedia.org/wiki/YAML) formatted structures, [SBML](http://sbml.org/) and transforming them into the dynamical model/models of different formats.

 Quantitative Systems Pharmacology (QSP) is a discipline that uses mathematical computer models to characterize biological systems, disease processes and drug pharmacology.
 QSP typically deals with mechanism-based dynamical models described by ODE systems.
 Sometimes the modeling systems includes hundred or thousand of components and developed by a research group involving people with different expertise.

 Heta compiler can be used as the framework for a QSP modeling project of any size and complexity.
 It can be easily integrated with existed infrastructure, workflows or used as a part of the CI/CD strategy.
-The pre-formulated requirements are:
+The pre-formulated requirements of Heta compiler are:

 - storing the QSP models and data in integrated infrastructure;
 - support iterative modeling platform updates (continuous development approach);